TheTechNetwork/timeseal/README.md

 ## 🎯 Use Cases

+### 🔥 The Confidential Sender
+**Scenario:** "I need to send a one-time password that self-destructs after the recipient reads it."

+**How it works:**
+1. Create ephemeral seal with maxViews=1
+2. Set unlock time to immediate or specific time
+3. Share vault link with recipient
+4. Recipient views content once
+5. Seal automatically deletes after first view
+6. No trace remains in database or storage

 ### 💀 The Crypto Holder
 **Scenario:** "I have my seed phrase in a Time-Seal.
 If I die, it unlocks for my wife after 30 days of silence.
 If I'm alive, I reset the timer."